-“I almost go into a slight depression, I feel so low and fed up, looking in the mirror just makes me want to cry.”
+“I almost got into a slight depression.
+I feel so low and fed up, looking in the mirror just makes me want to cry.”

 Or this one:

-“It’s a source of stress that is preventing me from 100% enjoying the gifts I’ve been given in life.”
+“It’s a source of stress that's preventing me from 100% enjoying the gifts I’ve been given in life.”

 Or this one:

 “My acne has been causing anxiety and panic disorder.”

-Can we agree we deserve more in life?
+Can we agree that we deserve more in life?

 We all deserve to be admired.
 To be and feel beautiful.
 To be healthy.

-And with the right help today, I hope you’ll walk away inspired and ready to take your first steps towards that goal.
+And with the right help today, I hope you’ll walk away inspired and ready to take your first steps toward that goal.

 Acne misconceptions that may hold your best skin hostage

-Before giving any specific actions, I want to make sure you don’t believe any of the following misconceptions or “myths” because they will probably put a hold to your acne treatment efforts.
+Before giving any specific actions, I want to make sure you don’t believe any of the following misconceptions or “myths” because they will probably put a hold on your acne treatment efforts.

 Can You Really Cure Acne?

 Let’s quickly debunk this myth.

 Can you really cure acne?
 The short answer is no.

 I don’t mean to be a party pooper, but I don’t want you to cling on to false hope, either.